chrisroberts/vagabond/README.md

 This command runs the chef recipe and generates a basic Vagabondfile and creates the base containers specified in that file.
-Those base containers are Ubuntu 12.04 and CentOS 6.3.
-This creation process will take a while so now is a good time to get a fresh pot of coffee.
+Those base containers are Ubuntu 12.04 and CentOS 6.
+This creation process can take a while depending on download speeds so now is a good time to get a fresh pot of coffee.

 Pretty simple, right?